ypid/seafile-wiki/Deploy-Seafile-Web-at-Non-root-domain.md

 </pre>

 We use Alias to let Apache serve static files, please change the second argument to your path.

-Now restart Apache, and test if everything works fine.

 ## Modify ccnet.conf and seahub_setting.py